-of this surviving outside the Gospels - particularly from those who were Jesus' enemies (the Romans and the Jewish authorities).
+Also, there's no evidence of Jesus behaving in this way surviving outside the Gospels - particularly from those who were Jesus' enemies (the Romans and the Jewish authorities).
 As you know, the easiest way of killing off a fledgling movement is to attack the personal failings of its leader - real or made up.